-(1) This section applies to an offence against section 43, 46, 47, 50, 51, 74, 77, 82, 86, 88 or 173 or any prescribed provision of the regulations.
+(1) This section applies to an offence against section 43, 46, 47, 48A, 50, 51, 74, 77, 82, 86, 88, 155(2) or 173 or any prescribed provision of the regulations.

-(2) If a court convicts a person of an offence to which this section applies the court must, in addition to any general penalty imposed in respect of the offence, impose on the person an additional penalty equal to 10 times the prescribed value of any fish the subject of the offence.
+(2) If a court convicts a person of an offence under a provision referred to in subsection (1), in addition to any penalty imposed under that provision, the court must impose on the person an additional penalty that —

+(a) is equal to 10 times the prescribed value of any fish the subject of the offence; or

+(b) if subsection (3A) applies — is less than 10 times that value but is at least equal to that value.

+(3A) The court can only impose an additional penalty under subsection (2)(b) —

+(a) on the application of the CEO or a person acting for or on behalf of the CEO; and

+(b) if the court is satisfied that the imposition of the additional penalty under subsection (2)(a) would be harsh, oppressive or not otherwise in the interests of justice.

 (3) A court may determine the prescribed value of any fish the subject of the offence by reference to either the weight of the fish or the number of fish.